Offbeat Yet Poignant: The Bottle Factory Outing [Review]

 Beryl Bainbridge made it to the Man Booker prize shortlist a record five times but never succeeded in winning the award.
 The Bottle Factory Outing, her fourth novel was one of the shortlisted titles in 1974 but was beaten to the prize by Stanley Middleton’s Holiday.

-Bainbridge’s story is set in a small Italian-run factory somewhere in London which bottles wines and some spirits.
+Bainbridge’s story is set somewhere in London in a small Italian-run factory which bottles wines and some spirits.
 Freda and Brenda are two members of the workforce , working alongside some middle aged Italians who clean and label the bottles for despatch.
 The pair share a workbench by day and a miserable bedsit room by night.
 They also share a bed though they build a wall of books to ensure there is a clear demarkation of space on the mattress.